What is Vendor Management?

 Cloud Vendor Management

-Cloud platforms (AWS, Azure, GCP, Oracle Cloud) introduce another dimension to vendor management: consumption-based pricing where costs fluctuate based on usage.
+Cloud platforms (AWS, Azure, Google Cloud, Oracle Cloud, Kubernetes estates) add another dimension: consumption-based pricing where costs fluctuate minute-to-minute based on usage.

-Organizations achieve 38% average cloud cost savings through:
+Certero customers achieve a verified 38% average cloud cost saving through:

 • Rightsizing resources to match actual workload requirements